adam-ballinger/byte-packet/README.md

 npm install --save-dev eslint
 npm run lint

-#Or if you want to eslint to fix:
+#Or if you want eslint to fix:

 npm run lint:fix
 ```